-- Move students and co-workers to safe area IMMEDIATELY - Close classroom, laboratory, and/or office doors. - Educators move your students to designated safe areas and take attendance book with you. - Remain in safe area until warning expires or until the all clear has been issued.
+- Move students and co-workers to safe areas IMMEDIATELY. - Close classroom, laboratory, and/or office doors. - Educators move your students to designated safe areas and take attendance book with you. - Remain in safe area until warning expires or until all clear has been issued.